bearded dragon handbook

 bearded dragon bleeding from the anus may be a severe cause for concern.

-Bearded dragons with anal bleeding either have pinworms, an internal injury, or a digestive blockage.
+A bearded dragon with anal bleeding either has pinworms, an internal injury, or a digestive blockage.
 Other rarer conditions could occur, but these are the most typical possibilities.

 bearded dragon bleeding from anus